hoytech/quadrable/README.md

 Since leaves are never deleted during an update, they can continue to exist in the database even when they are not reachable from any head (version of the database).
 These nodes can be cleaned up with a run of the [garbage collector](#garbage-collection).
 This scans all the heads to find unreachable nodes, and then deletes them.

+### Heads

+The way that copy-on-write is exposed is via "heads".
+These are sort of like the concept of "branches" in git.
+You have a current working head that is used to satisfy your read operations, and is affected by your write operations.

+At any moment in time, a head is pointing to a particular root in the database.
+When you make a modification, a new root results and your current head is updated to point to this root.

+A database can have many heads simultaneously, and it is very cheap to switch between heads and to create new ones.
+Here are the ways to do that:

+* [checkout](#quadb-checkout): This switches your current working head to another head whose name you provide.
+If this head does not exist, it is created and starts as an empty tree.
+If you provide no name at all, a new [detached head](#detached-head) is created.
+* [fork](#quadb-fork): This is like checkout, except that it overwrites the head whose name you provide with a copy of your current head (unless another is specified with `--from`).
+Similarly, if you don't provide a head name, it is forked to a detached head.

+The command-line application keeps a separate LMDB table that maintains a database-global pointer to your current working head.
+This means that you should avoid using the command-line application with concurrent processes.
+The C++ library maintains the current working head as a part of its database object though, so every process/thread has its own private current working head.

+#### Detached Head

+A detached head is just a root that doesn't exist in the `quadrable_head` table.
+You can think of it like a temporary working head.

+Detached heads are indicated like this in [quadb head](#quadb-head):

+    $ quadb head
+    D> [detached] : 0x9b497122189e5c9a3b8ff465ee3ab206c3c08b7984ae79805cefe7cb5e4cc38e (4472284)

+If you switch to another head, your detached head will be lost, so if you want to keep this data make sure you save it by forking.

+    $ quadb fork saved-head
+    $ quadb head
+    => saved-head : 0x9b497122189e5c9a3b8ff465ee3ab206c3c08b7984ae79805cefe7cb5e4cc38e (4472284)

+The command-line application keeps the current working head in a database-global table which is crawled by garbage collection, so garbage collection won't destroy the detached head checked out in the command-line app.
+However, this is not the case for the C++ implementation.
+In this case, detached heads should not outlive transactions if there is a chance that garbage collection could be run by another thread.

 ### LMDB

 Because traversing Quadrable's tree data-structure requires reading many small records, and this usually cannot be parallelised or pipelined, it is very important to be able to read records quickly and efficiently.